a10networks/a10networks.github.io/introduction/main-repositories-1.md

 ### What is it?

-It's the framework base.
+It's the base of our framework.

-Basically it's a HOC library for React.js and Redux, we encapsulated some core conceptions like container, component and widget,  also some general used features like i18n, feature debugger.
+This is also a HOC library for React.js and Redux, where our framework has encapsulated some core concepts like containers, components, widgets, and also some frequently used features like i18n, a feature debugger.

-If you want to write your own components and containers, please refer this repository, and include relevant interfaces, example, to contribute an widgets, you can write the code as below
+If you want to write your own component or container, please refer to this repository while including relevant interfaces and examples to contribute to a widget.
+You can write the code as below.

 ```jsx
 import { createA10Widget, A10Component } from 'a10-gui-framework'